-Our lawyers also work on capacity disputes, offering over 130 years of expertise in the area.
+Our lawyers also work on capacity disputes, offering in-depth knowledge and practical advice in the area.
 While these proceedings can often be emotionally charged, we work with our clients to resolve disputes as efficiently and effectively as possible.

 To discuss these issues of guardianship and incapacity with a trusted and experienced lawyer, please contact us at 416-863-0125 or send us an email.